gregorycrane/CrosbySchaeffer2.0/chaps/lesson01.md

 The table above is often called a paradigm, an English word derived from the Greek "paradeigma," "something that you show (deigma) on the side (para)."
 As noted above, the table from the text book shows the most important forms.
-If we look at the paradigm illustrating the forms of <foreign>ποταμός</foreign> <gloss>river</gloss> that actually appear in the 20 million word Glaux Trees parsed corpus of Ancient Greek, we can see that there are additional forms that the textbook leaves out but we can also see that the textbook has nicely captured the most important forms.
+If we look at the paradigm illustrating the forms of <foreign>ποταμός</foreign> *river* that actually appear in the 20 million word Glaux Trees parsed corpus of Ancient Greek, we can see that there are additional forms that the textbook leaves out but we can also see that the textbook has nicely captured the most important forms.

 ![text](images/potamos-parad.jpg)